delatbabel/redmine-migrator/README.md

 time you run the script, configuration is read back from the file.
 To start from scratch, just delete the config.json file.

+## Status

+All of the configuration is asked from the command line.
+If it has been supplied from the command line on a previous run, it is not asked again (unless the config.json file has been deleted).

+The following is working so far:

+* Source and destination servers can be supplied.
+* Mapping of trackers (issue types) from source to destination
+* Mapping of issue statuses from source to destination
+* Mapping of priorities from source to destination
+* Mapping of users from source to destination
+* Migration of issues.
+If the program is re-run, previously migrated issues are not migrated a second time.
+* Migration of wiki pages, except attachments.

 ## TODO

 Turn this into a web application using a framework like Laravel, storing the configuration